Master of Orion: Conquer the Stars: Reception

 Master of Orion received generally favourable reviews.
 Danial Tack from Game Informer gave a generally positive review praising the game's accessibility to newcomers to the 4X genre and called the game "one of the best entry-level 4X games out there".
 He also remarked that the game's graphics "may be the visual high point for 4X space titles".
 The game was also praised for its all-star voice acting cast with Mike Mahardy from GameSpot remarking that "the voice acting grounds the alien leaders and makes them feel like real characters".

-TJ Hafer of IGN was more critical, calling the game "an unimaginative remake of the 4X classic".
-He concludes in his review that "there’s not much that’s outright wrong with Master of Orion, but there’s not much memorable or endearing about it either.
-It’s built on a moderately successful but bland execution of the inside-the-box space 4X formula".
+Leana Hafer of IGN was more critical, calling the game "an unimaginative remake of the 4X classic".
+She concludes in her review that "there's not much that's outright wrong with Master of Orion, but there's not much memorable or endearing about it either.
+It's built on a moderately successful but bland execution of the inside-the-box space 4X formula".
 Leif Johnson of PC Gamer agreed, saying the game "brings little memorable to the genre aside from its personality".